Marcia Crosby: Construction of the Imaginary Indian

-It is important to note that in "Construction of the Imaginary Indian" Crosby includes a list of the individuals who have contributed to her conclusions on the 'Imaginary Indian.'
+In "Construction of the Imaginary Indian", Crosby includes a list of the individuals who have contributed to her conclusions on the 'Imaginary Indian.'
 Crosby writes, "However, the critical and protesting voices of Linda Nochlin, Heather Dawkins, Edward Said, Terry Goldie, Trinh T. Minh-ha, Marnie Fleming, James Clifford, Virgina Dominguez and many others confirmed the legitimacy of my discomfort at the disparity between what was imagined, written or said, and what was implied In "Manifest Matters", Gerald Vizenor writes, "The postindian warriors hover at last over the ruins of tribal representations and surmount the scriptures of manifest manners with new stories; these warriors counter the surveillance and literature of dominance with their own simulations of survivance."
 Crosby does more than 'collect and display Indians as objects' as human specimens rather her writing speaks to a personal experience and personal connection with past and present cultures with a sensitivity that is supported by dedicating years to building upon an education.
 Included in Wendy Stewart, Audrey Huntley and Fay Blaney's The Implication of Restorative Justice for Aboriginal Women (2001) is a quotation by Marcia Crosby:

-"I can hardly speak your words because I think you might not forgive me for telling the story you wanted kept a secret.
+I can hardly speak your words because I think you might not forgive me for telling the story you wanted kept a secret.
 Yes, some of our leaders, some of our old people and others on our communities want us to be quiet about life on our social and geographical reserves.
 They want us to be silent and if we are not we are not family.
 But your silence deadened me gram.
 This is about love and anger.
 This is about sadness and joy.
-About strength and total collapse of the spirit."
+About strength and total collapse of the spirit.